university-of-york/uoy-api-courses/README.md

 npm install
 ```

-To deploy the application to your account run:
+To deploy the application to your account, login to AWS (e.g. `saml2aws login`) then run:

 ```
 serverless deploy